-We argue that Item Response Theory (IRT) offers a more robust methodology for modeling evaluation.
+We argue that Item Response Theory offers a more robust methodology for modeling evaluation.
 Developed in educational testing, IRT treats \textit{items} as test questions and \textit{respondents} as students, jointly modeling item difficulty and respondent ability \cite{FundamentalsTheory.}.
-In our context, items are AD versions (volunteer-authored and AI-generated), while respondents are human raters and VLMs prompted to provide ratings.
-This framing enables us to model evaluation as an interaction between raters and tasks: not only whether a rater is capable in absolute terms, but how their ability varies with the difficulty of the description, according to the assessment framework.
+In our context, items are audio descriptions (volunteer-authored and AI-generated), while respondents are human raters and VLMs prompted to provide ratings.
+This framing enables us to model evaluation as an interaction between raters and tasks: not only whether a rater is capable in absolute terms, but how their ability varies with the difficulty of the description.
 In our case, IRT estimates which audio descriptions are harder to evaluate, and which raters, human or VLM, are more likely to align with expert ground-truth ratings, even allowing for partial agreement rather than exact matches.

 We build upon these psychometric foundations to propose a comprehensive methodological workflow for evaluating AI raters.
-While IRT has already been adapted in HCI to handle heterogeneity in inspectors, improve questionnaire analysis, and calibrate subjective judgments \cite{Sauro2009ComparisonQuestionnaires, Schmettow2008HeterogeneityProcess}, and more recently in natural language generating evaluation to reveal systematic differences in human rater reliability \cite{Karpinska2021TheGeneration, Kelly2023CapturingApproach}, these methods have not yet been integrated into a unified workflow for assessing ensembles that include both human and AI raters.
+While IRT has already been adapted in HCI to handle heterogeneity in inspectors, improve questionnaire analysis, and calibrate subjective judgments \cite{Sauro2009ComparisonQuestionnaires, Schmettow2008HeterogeneityProcess}, and more recently in natural language generation evaluation to reveal systematic differences in human rater reliability \cite{Kelly2023CapturingApproach}, these methods have not yet been integrated into a unified workflow for assessing hybrid human–AI evaluation ensembles.
 To the best of our knowledge, no prior work has applied this workflow in accessibility contexts, specifically the assessment of VLMs as evaluators of AD quality.
-By doing so, our study extends this psychometric method to a new domain, providing a richer account of both evaluator ability and AD difficulty, and advancing hybrid human–AI evaluation systems in accessibility.
+By doing so, our study extends this psychometric method to a new domain, providing a richer account of both evaluator ability and AD difficulty, and advancing hybrid human–AI evaluation workflows in accessibility.